Estimated reading time: 5 minutes

 Coaches can have a positive effect on the development of employees.
+And, developed employees are assets to any business.

 Many organizations encourage their leadership team to coach employees in performance, skill development, and career planning.